jackmazac/mindmosaic/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Install the required dependencies by running `npm install`.
-4. Start the server by running `npm start`.
+4. Create database by running `sqlite3 tunify.db < init.sql`.
-5. The server will start running on `http://localhost:5000`.
+5. Populate database by running  `sqlite3 tunify.db < seed.sql`.
-6. To setup the database, navigate to the `database` directory.
+6. Start Express server by running `node server/server.js`.
-7. Run the `init.sql` file to create the database and tables.
+7. Start React client by running  `npm start`
-8. Run the `seed.sql` file to populate the tables with initial data.
+8. Navigate in browser to http://localhost:3000/